FILET81/EV-Charging-Patterns-US/README.md

   Although the size of such a dataset was not huge -that was not the main purpose for this exercise-, my decision was based on kind of data types included on it (integers, floats, strings, datetimes, geolocations).

-Having this dataset as "fact table", I looked for other "dimension tables" (i.e. States' names, Brands' logos, Chargers' types). helping me to complement the info already appearing in the main dataset.
+Having this dataset as "fact table", I looked for other "dimension tables" (i.e. States' names, Brands' logos, Chargers' types), helping me to complement the info already appearing in the main dataset.

 All of them were in .csv format.